Skip to content

 • A market analysis identifying who your potential customers are in your service area, what tree services they need, and how much they’re willing to pay

-• A competitive analysis that describes what makes your business different from competing arborist businesses in your service area
+• A competitive analysis that describes what makes your business different from competing arborist businesses in your target market

-• Your marketing plan to attract potential customers to your tree care business
+• Your marketing strategy to attract potential clients to your tree care business

 • A financial plan that details the money coming into and going out of your business for the first year (including a budget, sales forecast, and labor costs)